kyma-project/istio/docs/user/00-20-istio-proxy-as-native-sidecar.md

     kubectl label namespace test istio-injection=enabled
     ```

-2. Create a workload with istio-proxy running as a native sidecar container:
+2. Create a workload with `istio-proxy` running as a native sidecar container.

+    The Pod template does not contain the annotation `sidecar.istio.io/nativeSidecar: "false"`, so the `istio-proxy` is injected as a native sidecar container.

     ```bash
     kubectl apply -f - <<EOF